 A 2016 survey by the National Association of Homebuilders2 found that 87 percent of home buyers considered ENERGY STAR windows to be essential or desirable.
 Energy efficiency is an attractive quality because buyers do not want to purchase a home that will lead to them spend excess money on heating and air conditioning bills.

 Buyers also may not want to go through the hassle of replacing the windows themselves after they move in.
-If faced with a choice between a home that has old, inefficient windows, and a home that costs slightly more but has new, efficient windows, having new windows may give the impression that a home is more “turnkey.”
+Old windows are less efficient and may have further problems that would fail the home inspection.
+Faced with a choice between a home with windows that need to be replaced and a home that costs slightly more but has new, efficient windows, the new windows may give the impression that a home is more “turnkey.”

 Besides increasing energy efficiency, new windows can also make a home look more modern and put-together.
 This can be a major selling point for buyers who do not want to do any renovation after they purchase.